 We Expect Better Performance from Emerging Markets in 2019

-If 2017 was about synchronised global expansion and 2018 was about the divergence of U.S. growth and policy away from the rest of the world’s, then 2019 is likely to be about convergence as the United States slows and emerging markets stabilise.
-The barrage of external factors plaguing emerging markets—including higher U.S. interest rates, trade tensions, and a persistently strong U.S. dollar—will fade and the growth differentials around the world could swing back in favour of the emerging world.
+If 2017 was about synchronized global expansion and 2018 was about the divergence of U.S. growth and policy away from the rest of the world’s, then 2019 is likely to be about convergence as the United States slows and emerging markets stabilize.
+The barrage of external factors plaguing emerging markets—including higher U.S. interest rates, trade tensions, and a persistently strong U.S. dollar—will fade and the growth differentials around the world could swing back in favor of the emerging world.

 We See Better Conditions for Global Debt Markets in 2019

 Financial markets hit a wall in the last quarter of 2018.
 Several shocks negatively affected market sentiment.
 The U.S. Federal Reserve (Fed) once again decided to hike interest rates, as was nearly universally expected.

 Reasons Not to Worry About a China Slowdown